Credit:

 Using our winning toilet brush, we decided to put 12 of the best-selling liquid toilet bowl cleaners to the test, and not just a test of how well they cleaned.
 We conducted smell tests to see which are pleasant scents and which are just plain offensive, we investigated which ones are safe for septic systems, and we researched their active ingredients to find out which ones disinfect—i.e. kill germs.
 We also evaluated them for ease of use, because not all toilet bowl cleaner bottles are created equal.

-The clinging bleach really sets this cleaner apart from others, including its cousin, the liquid Clorox Toilet Bowl Cleaner with Bleach.
-A thicker gel formula really does adhere to the sides of the bowl, and for proper disinfection to take place, surface contact is key.
+The Clorox Clinging Bleach Gel thicker gel formula really does adhere to the sides of the toilet bowl, which allows proper disinfection to take place.

 Better Life plant-based cleaner uses citric acid and soapbark for stain-fighting power.